cph-cachet/pulmonary_monitor_app/README.md

 The `onStart()` method is called when the user 'starts' the task. i.e. pushes the "PRESS HERE ..." button.
 This method then pushes an `AudioMeasurePage` (Figure 4 left) to the UI.
-When the user click the red button to start recording, the `onRecord()` method is called.
+When the user clicks the red button to start recording, the `onRecord()` method is called.
-This method resumes sampling (i.e. starts collecting all the measures defined in the task) and starts a count down, which - when finished - pauses the sampling and reports this task as "done".
+This method resumes sampling (i.e. starts collecting all the measures defined in the task) and starts a count-down, which - when finished - pauses the sampling and reports this task as "done".